jmilhomem/dbt_purchases_project/README.md

 ![alt text](https://pbs.twimg.com/media/DMWhhKFXcAAqxeu?format=jpg&name=small)

-## Technical detail:
-- As this project is considering a limited dataset, without the domains of each id, the data modeling is considering the "flat table technique" as the data analytical modeling.

-- The ETL process is divided into 3 steps (and folders):
-  1. __raw:__ It has the source.yml file, which contains the source tables.
-  2. __staging:__ It has the staging models, intermediate models, which has the transformations applied.
-  3. __processed:__ It has the final analytical tables, which has the final transformations applied.

-- The script will execute the whole pipeline.
-  1. Execute the __dbt seed__ to import the files available in __/data__.
-  2. Execute the __dbt run__ to execute the whole etl pipeline.
-  3. Execute the __dbt test__ to run the tests regarding the models created.

 ## Data Files used as source:

 __transactions__ - contains transaction history for all customers for a period of at least 1 year prior to their offered incentive